PJ-568/WeDot-docs/src/classes/class_enginedebugger.md

 `void` **line_poll** ( )<div id="class_enginedebugger_method_line_poll"></div>

 Forces a processing loop of debugger events.
-The purpose of this method is just processing events every now and then when the script might get too busy, so that bugs like infinite loops can be caught
+The purpose of this method is just processing events every now and then when the script might get too busy, so that bugs like infinite loops can be caught.

 <!-- rst-class:: classref-item-separator -->